Stratford station: Stratford International

 The nearby Stratford International station opened on 30 November 2009 (for preview services only).
 Since 13 December 2009 Southeastern began its full domestic high-speed service between London St Pancras, directly to Ebbsfleet International and Ashford in Kent.
 The Docklands Light Railway 'Stratford International' extension has provided a link between the two stations since 31 August 2011.
 There is also a walking route between the two stations passing through Westfield Stratford City Shopping Centre.

 Despite Stratford International's name, no international trains call there, and Eurostar (currently the only international operator) has no plans to do so.
-Passengers instead interconnect on high-speed trains travelling to either London St Pancras or Ebbsfleet in Kent, there are a number of other potential operators that may use the station for international services.
-These include Deutsche Bahn's proposed London-Frankfurt/Amsterdam service.
+Passengers instead interconnect on high-speed trains travelling to London St Pancras.

 Stratford City

 In preparation for the Olympics and the Stratford City development, a new north-facing exit and ticket hall has been built.
 Both existing passenger subways have been extended north to connect with the ticket hall, and the abandoned subway at the eastern end of the station, which formed part of the old station complex, has been reopened and refurbished to allow interchange between platforms 3–12 and the new high-level platforms 1 & 2.
 A new pedestrian bridge has also been built to connect Stratford shopping centre with the Stratford City development.
 This also connects the mezzanine-level ticket hall with the northern one.
 The northern ticket hall and the footbridge opened along with Westfield Stratford City on 13 September 2011.